 The Technical Release Team

-The TRT’s role in improving payload quality.
+The TRT’s role in improving product quality.

 Background

 The Technical Release Team (TRT) was formed during the OpenShift 4.5 development cycle because our existing signals for product quality were failing us.
 Blocker bugs were imprecise and the signal from CI was unclear.
-Originally staffed by volunteers from across OpenShift Engineering, with OpenShift 4.10 development it has become a formally staffed team.
+Regressions were slipping through prebsubmit testing, into accepted payloads, and only surfacing much later at which point it was extremely difficult to find the source.

 What we do today